 - Sudden death

-In their lawsuits, people say Bayer knew or should have known of the alleged risks, and should be held liable for having failed to disclose them or adequately warn users.
+In their lawsuits, people claim that Bayer knew or should have known of the alleged risks and, therefore, should be held liable for failing to disclose the risks and not adequately warning users.

-People say Bayer marketed Yaz in a way that played up benefits and downplayed serious dangers.
-They also accuse Bayer of not doing enough research and failing to issue a recall after reports showed risks.
+People say Bayer marketed Yaz in a way that played up the benefits and downplayed serious dangers.
+They also accuse Bayer of not doing enough research and failing to issue a recall after reports showed evidence of risks.

 - Strict product liability

 - Breach of express and implied warranties